The Clynmawr Hotel.

 In 1881 Mr Edward Thomas born 1845 at Pontnewydd, Monmouthshire and his wife Mary nee Davies? born 1848 at Abertillery.

 The Official Opening of the Cwmtillery Junior Mixed School, the Cock n Chick.

-After the opening of the school the party then left and walked to the Clynmawr Hotel for lunch where Mr Edmund Morgan took the Chair.
-Toasts were given to the South Wales Colliery Co, the people of the valley, the Coal Iron and General Trade of the district, the Aberystruth Shool Board and the Guardians of the Bedwellty Union.
+After the opening of the school the party then left and walked to the Clynmawr Hotel for lunch where Mr Edmund Morgan presided.
+Toasts were given to the South Wales Colliery Co, the people of the valley, the coal iron and general trade of the district, the Aberystruth Shool Board and the Guardians of the Bedwellty Union.

 Pride of the Valley Lodge of Shepherds.

 In 1879 the “Pride of the Valley Lodge of Shepherds” was established with over 70 members initiated and many more proposed for membership.
 The lodge used the Clynmawr Hotel, Blaenau Gwent for their meetings.